 NOTE: There is no compact format support in this payload format, contrary to the EVS payload format in Annex A of [3] that enables the compact format by default.

 ch-send: Shall not be present.
-The EVS modes in this payload format shall be mono-only
+The EVS modes in this payload format shall be mono-only.

 ch-recv: Shall not be present.
 The EVS modes in this payload format shall be mono-only.